shirish93/shirish93.github.io/_posts/2024-02-17-diverse-hobbies.md

 **From mad-scientist to Problem-Solver**

 The traditional image of a software engineer rarely includes fermentation vats with big blobs floating inside them, or paintbrushes.
 My personal journey fermenting unique beverages reveals an unexpected truth: diverse hobbies can unlock potent tools for engineers, helping them tackle complex challenges with ingenuity.
-This essay delves into this transformative potential, we will explore how seemingly unrelated pursuits cultivate valuable skills and perspectives that ignite innovation in engineering.
+This essay discusses this transformative potential, we will explore how seemingly unrelated pursuits cultivate valuable skills and perspectives that ignite innovation in engineering.

 **Beyond Technical Expertise**